5 Min Read

 What Makes One Spouse Want Divorce?

-Both men and women are equally guilty of doing this.
-When the growing feelings of discontent are ignored for a long time and aren't dealt with, damage continues to be done and just compounds.
+When growing feelings of discontent are ignored for a long time and aren't dealt with the damage not only continues but it also compounds.

 We have become disconnected emotionally and physically.
 Now my husband wants a divorce.
 He feels that there are fundamental and irreconcilable differences that make us incompatible." -Rachel

-Compounding this situation is the typical poor communication between partners, which only makes discussing their differences more even more difficult.
+Compounding this situation is the typical poor communication between partners, which only makes discussing their differences even more difficult.

 Your Spouse Wants Divorce